quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 ### Recommendations for Improvement

-####Improve the Stability of the Model and Application Tiers
+Improve the Stability of the Model and Application Tiers:

 Ideally, all packages should be either highly stable or highly unstable.
 This way, there are only classes that are reliably resistant to change or classes that are reliably prone to change.
 There is less opportunity for a flaw in the logic when the classes prone to change are dependent on classes that are concrete and invariable.

-####Improve the Essential Cyclomatic Complexity of Select Model Tier Classes
+Improve the Essential Cyclomatic Complexity of Select Model Tier Classes:

 The BoardView class had multiple classes that were weak with respect to each complexity metric (cyclomatic, essential cyclomatic, and design).
 The essential cyclomatic complexity should be improved first because a low result in this